Pence slams 'disappointing' Obama speech, says he'd take lie detector to prove he didn't write NYT Op-Ed

 The Op-Ed, purportedly penned by a "senior administration official," depicts a White House on the fritz and claims that top-level bureaucrats are actively working to undermine parts of President Trump's agenda.

-"If they are that senior administration official -- that they're violating an oath, not to the president, but to the Constitution," Pence said, adding that President Trump was concerned about the national security implications of the situation as well.
+"If they are that senior administration official -- they're violating an oath, not to the president, but to the Constitution," Pence said, adding that President Trump was concerned about the national security implications of the situation as well.
 "Look, it's un-American.
 And I think that's why you've seen Republicans and Democrats condemn this."

 JUDITH MILLER: NYT WAS RIGHT TO PUBLISH ANONYMOUS OP-ED